Hora-Est/hora-est.github.io/about.md

 permalink: /about/
 ---

-This page was made with Jekyll and the Minima theme.
+This site was made with Jekyll and the Minima theme.

 You can find the source code for Minima at GitHub:
 [jekyll][jekyll-organization] /